open-component-model/ocm/docs/reference/ocm_create_componentarchive.md

 The default format is <code>directory</code>.

 If the option <code>--scheme</code> is given, the specified component descriptor format is used/generated.

-The following schema versions are supported:
+The following schema versions are supported for explicit conversions:

   - <code>ocm.software/v3alpha1</code>:
   - <code>v2</code> (default):